grov/Gophish-Daemon/README.md

 # Gophish-Daemon
-Daemon for gophish service
+> Daemon for gophish service

 `nano /etc/systemd/system/gophish.service`

-#Add these lines in the gophish.service file
+> Add these lines in the gophish.service file
-#Do not forget to change the information in bold
+> Do not forget to change the directories

 ```
 [Unit]